Start GuideBetaConcepts

 Enterprise Setup

-You're configuring One Horizon for others, not for yourself.
-This section covers what workspace owners need to do before inviting anyone.
+This documentation covers what workspace owners need to do before inviting anyone.

 Before you start

-Workspace owners can see data across all teams and manage all workspace settings.
+Workspace owners can see data (except private tasks, etc.) across all teams and manage all workspace settings.
 Don't hand out owner access casually.

 Setup checklist